This Fresh Strawberry Pie is perfect! No Jello or fake strawberry flavor required, and you can use fresh berries or a mix of fresh and frozen!

 Instructions

-- Cook the frozen berries in large pan over medium-low heat until berries begin to release juice, about 3 minutes.
-Increase heat to medium-high and cook, stirring frequently, until thick and jam like, about 25 minutes, you should have about 2 cups of liquid in the end.
+- Cook 2 pounds of the fresh and/or frozen berries in a large pan over medium-low heat until berries begin to release juice, about 3 minutes.
+Increase heat to medium-high and cook, stirring frequently, until thick and jam-like, about 25 minutes.
+You should have about 2 cups of liquid in the end.

 - Combine lemon juice, water, and gelatin in small bowl.
 Let stand until gelatin is softened and mixture has thickened, about 5 minutes.
 Stir gelatin mixture, sugar, and salt into cooked berry mixture and return to simmer, about 2 minutes.
 Transfer to bowl and cool to room temperature, about 30 minutes.